antonioacg/infra-management/docs/BOOTSTRAP_PLAN.md

 ## Overview

-This document outlines the plan to achieve zero secrets in Git while maintaining maximum operational simplicity.
-The approach uses a **3-repository architecture** with External Secrets Operator + Terraform + curl|bash bootstrap for enterprise-grade secret management with minimal complexity.
+This document outlines the complete implementation of zero secrets in Git for greenfield deployments.
+The approach uses a **phase-based bootstrap** with a **3-repository architecture**, External Secrets Operator, and self-referencing Terraform for enterprise-grade secret management with minimal operational complexity.

 ## 3-Repository Architecture